Parallel-in-Time/pySDC/pySDC/playgrounds/Hackfest 2022/README.rst

 First start by setting up a virtual environment, e.g. by using `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_:

 .. code-block:: text
-   > conda create -n pySDC39
+   > conda create -n pySDC
-   > conda activate pySDC39
+   > conda activate pySDC
    > conda install -c conda-forge --file requirements.txt

 When this is done (and it can take a while), download `pySDC` from GitHub.